24 March 2016

 But as a one-off anniversary present to ourselves and for the memories of a truly spectacular flight, it was worth every New Zealand cent.

 What did you think?
-Have you been to Milford Sound?
-If so, what route did you take?
-And what memories do you have?
+Have you taken the flight from Wanaka to Milford Sound?
+If so, what memories do you have?
 Or maybe you haven’t yet been and it’s on your bucket list?
 Either way, we’d love to hear from you so please add your comments below.

 PIN IT FOR LATER